Allan Nyom: West Bromwich Albion

 On 31 August 2016, Nyom joined fellow Premier League team West Bromwich Albion for an undisclosed fee.
 After establishing himself in the starting lineup he got his first assist in a 4–0 home win against Burnley, on 22 November.

 Nyom returned to the Spanish top flight in the summer of 2018, signing with CD Leganés on a season-long loan deal.
 He made his debut for the club on 16 September, playing 85 minutes in a 0–1 home loss against Villarreal CF. He scored his only goal for them three months later, in a 1–1 draw to Getafe CF also at Estadio Municipal de Butarque.

 Getafe

-On 24 July 2019, after his loan spell with Lega ended, Nyom joined Getafe on a two-year contract with an option for another – West Bromwich continued to report to FIFA asking for a £2.7million compensation.
+On 24 July 2019, after his loan spell with Lega ended, Nyom joined Getafe on a two-year contract with an option for another – West Bromwich continued to complain to FIFA asking for £2.7million compensation.
 On 28 January 2022, he terminated his contract with the club.